 The IPoly PE program is supported by Cal Poly's Department of Kinesiology & Health Promotion and the Los Angeles County Office of Education.
 It meets the State Department of Education's high school graduation requirements.
 The IPoly PE experience is designed to exceed the minimum standards for a quality PE program.
 Ninth and tenth grade students are required to participate in the program unless excused or exempt under Education Code 51241.
-Eleventh grade students may enroll in physical education as an elective.
+Eleventh and twelfth grade students may enroll in physical education as an elective.
 All students who have not met the two-year requirement prior to entering IPoly will also be enrolled in a PE course until the PE requirement for graduation has been met.
 Schools that operate grades 7-12 are required to have 400 minutes of PE every ten school days (SB601).
-Students must also pass the physical Fitness Test (PFT).
+Students must also pass the Physical Fitness Test (PFT).
 Students are required to pass 5 out of 6 fitness zone areas.
-Students who have not passed the state mandated Physical Fitness Test during the ninth grade year will be reassessed in their tenth grade year.
-Students must enroll in physical fitness education until they successfully pass the mandated Physical Fitness Test.
+Students who have not passed the state mandated PFT during the ninth grade year will be reassessed in their tenth grade year.
+Students must enroll in physical fitness education until they successfully pass the mandated PFT.
 This assessment will have no impact on the student receiving their high school diploma.

-The IPoly PE program is a multifaceted curriculum.
-It covers a wide range of skills, attitudes and appropriate knowledge base.
+IPoly's multifaceted PE program covers a wide range of skills, attitudes and appropriate knowledge base.
 The aim of the program is for students to become physically educated, able to enjoy a wide variety of physical activities, and become committed to lifelong health and physical well-being.